LambdaLabs/lambda-docs/docs/education/linux-usage/air-gapped-lambda-stack.md

 ## Copy the Lambda Stack repository and related files to a USB stick

+On the connected system:

-1. Plug the USB stick into the connected system.
+1. Plug in the USB stick.

     Mount the filesystem if it's not automatically mounted and use `cd` change into the filesystem mount point.